fanyu/EDCPhotoBrowser/README.md

 ##Licence
 This project uses MIT License.

+##Others
-_All Photos are from my Instagram:edceezz._
+All Photos are from my Instagram : edceezz.